 Top 10 Steven Tyler Aerosmith Lyrics

+As Aerosmith’s machine-gun mouthpiece, Steven Tyler has sung his share of double entendres – more than a few of which landed in this list of the Top 10 Steven Tyler Lyrics.
 Yes, Steven learned to talk this way from the old bluesmen and early rock ’n’ rollers, who knew it was more fun to toy with euphemisms for sex then to just blurt it out.
-For 40 years, Mr. Tyler’s been singing about rattlesnakes and keyholes and fax machines as stand-ins for what he’s really got on the brain.
+For decades, Tyler’s been singing about rattlesnakes and keyholes and fax machines as stand-ins for what he’s really got on the brain.
 And, on occasion, he’s put his sex drive in park, just long enough to deliver an earnest observation about the world.
 Whether they’re crude, crafty or clever, here are the Aerosmith frontman’s top 10 lyrical lines:

 ‘Walk This Way’